Maintenance engineering: Maintenance engineering education

 Institutions across the world have recognised the need for maintenance engineering.
 Maintenance engineers usually hold a degree in mechanical engineering, industrial engineering, or other engineering disciplines.
 In recent years specialised bachelor and master courses have developed.
 The bachelor degree program in maintenance engineering at the German-Jordanian University in Amman is addressing the need, as well as the master's program in maintenance engineering at Luleå University of Technology.
-With an increased demand for Chartered Engineers, The University of Central Lancashire in United Kingdom has developed a MSc in maintenance engineering currently under accreditation with the Institution of Engineering and Technology and a top-up Bachelor of Engineering with honour degree for technicians holding a Higher National Diploma and seeking a progression in their professional career.
+With an increased demand for Chartered Engineers, The University of Lancashire in United Kingdom has developed a MSc in maintenance engineering currently under accreditation with the Institution of Engineering and Technology (IET) and a top-up Bachelor of Engineering with honour degree for technicians holding a Higher National Diploma (Also accredited by the IET) and seeking a progression in their professional career.